Personal Injury Claims & Medical Negligence Services

 You will need a Medical Report

-How long does it take for my case to go through The Injuries Resolution Board?
+How long does it take for my case to go through the Injuries Resolution Board?

 If the board is going ahead with an assessment, it has 9 months from the date of application to make an assessment.
 During this time period PIAB arranges for the claimant to be assessed by an independent doctor / medical expert in order to take up a medical legal report.
 Once the Board is in receipt of your case documentation (which we organise on your behalf) the completed Schedule of Special Damages, Certificate of Loss of Earnings (if appropriate) and the Medical Report, they will proceed to make an assessment.

-If both parties accept the assessment then an ‘Order to Pay’ will issue and your cheque is usually requisitioned within 6 weeks.
+If both parties accept the assessment, then an ‘Order to Pay’ will issue, and your cheque is usually requisitioned within 6 weeks.

 • We (the Solicitor) will be notified in writing of the award being made by the Board.